charlie-wong/ref/README.md

        `$ cat ~/.config/ref/sheets/1/en/test`<br>
        `$ ref test`<br>
        ![Missing Picture](https://raw.githubusercontent.com/charlie-wong/ref/master/prtsc/ref-user.png "Customize Personal Sheets")<br>
+  4. The `sheets` always nees help, if you can, help it.
+If you find any questions of it, feel free to let me know.:smile::smirk:
-  3. If you have any questions, you can contact with me by email, all welcome!<br>
+  4. If you have any questions, you can contact with me by email, all welcome!<br>

 # PrintScreen